JialiZhang1016/Obesity/README.md

-# Obesity dataset
+# Obesity Dataset Analysis Project for STAT 6545

-This is data analysis project for STAT 6545.
+This document outlines the proposal for a data analysis project conducted as part of the requirements for STAT 6545.
+Below are the names of the team members who will collaboratively work on this project:

+- **Jiali Zhang**
+- **Maddie Perez**
+- **Jarrad Botchway**

+The project will involve comprehensive data analysis employing various statistical methods to extract meaningful insights and conclusions from the provided dataset.
+The following sections will detail the specific analyses proposed and the expected outcomes of this collaborative effort.

 ## 1. Problem background and importance